hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	half right and left.

-4. Ladies chain double.
+4. Ladies chain double,

-	All set and turn partners.
+	all set and turn partners,

-	The first lady and opposite gentleman advance and retire,
+	the first lady and opposite gentleman advance and retire,

 	chassez right and left,